jonathanKingston/britto/README.md

 ======

 Britto a simple blog made with Meteor.

+*Requirements*
-More coming soon, you need to have the Hash package I created in the dev branch.
+Hash package I created in the dev branch of Meteor, this will change soon so it is easier to install.

+*TODO*
+* Change Password
+* User management
+* Post Deletion
+* Pagination
+* Split out code and make neater